Disruption to football season would be very bad for all of college sports

 But across the landscape of major college sports — where athletic departments routinely spend every dollar they earn, plowing income gains back into rising salaries for coaches or new facilities to impress donors and recruits — few schools have rainy day funds at all, let alone reserves as large as Georgia's.

-“They typically don't do a great job creating a huge buffer of savings they can grab in times like these … They do typically make more money each year, but then they go right out and spend it,” said Daniel Rascher, an economics professor at the University of San Francisco and president of SportsEconomics consulting firm.
+“They typically don’t do a great job creating a huge buffer of savings they can grab in times like these. . . .
+They do typically make more money each year, but then they go right out and spend it,” said Daniel Rascher, an economics professor at the University of San Francisco and president of consulting firm SportsEconomics.

 Some conferences also have reserve funds, but the sums are not enough to mitigate the losses that would be felt at each school in the event of a lost season.
 The SEC, for example, reported $25.4 million in savings and another $59.3 million in investments in its most recent financial filing to the IRS.
 At Alabama, just one of the 14 SEC schools, football generated $95.2 million of the athletic department’s $164.1 million of revenue in 2019, school records show.